August 12, 2020

 Arturo Jimenez was just 18 years old when he was convicted of murder.
 His conviction was based on single eyewitness identification by a young woman in the backseat of a car who saw the shooter for only a moment.
 Through the investigative work of pro bono attorney Ellen Eggers, this single witness revealed that her identification was the product of police pressure.
 In addition, the real shooter, who is now deceased, confessed to multiple people that he had committed the very murder that convicted and wrongfully incarcerated Jimenez for 25 years.

 Jimenez was released on parole into Shelter in Place on April 10, 2020, after demonstrating that his release would not pose a danger to the public.
 The Northern California Innocence Project, Morrison and Foerster, and attorney Ellen Eggers teamed up to present Jimenez’s case to the Los Angeles County Superior Court and the Los Angeles County District Attorney’s office, who agreed that Jimenez’s trial attorney was ineffective for failing to present the evidence of Jimenez’s innocence.
 On August 12, 2020, the court reversed Jimenez’s conviction and the Los Angeles County District Attorney’s office announced it was dismissing the case.
-On February 2, 2021, the Superior Court of California, County of Los Angeles found Mr. Jimenez factually innocent.
+On February 2, 2021, the Superior Court of California, County of Los Angeles found Jimenez factually innocent.
+He subsequently was awarded compensation by the state of California.
+In September 2021, Jimenez filed a federal civil rights lawsuit against the city and county of Los Angeles and police officers involved in the case.